passcod/blook/2017-may-10-monthly-update.md

 you install so that you don't have to constantly open and close and open and close a door, and as a play on the `netcat` tool.

+I was initially skeptical of the benefits, but testing it convinced me!

 [Catflap]: https://github.com/passcod/catflap
 [cw-43]: https://github.com/passcod/cargo-watch/issues/43